LaravelDaily/Laravel-Reservations-Course/course/03 - Admin - Managing Users of the Company.md

 ## Tests

 Now let's add tests.
-In the next lesson, we will allow users with the `company owner` role to also see these pages.
-By adding tests now for the administrator users we will know that the new feature didn't break anything for the `administrator` role.
+The plan is to check that user with the `administrator` role can perform every CRUD action.

 First, we need to create a [Factory](https://laravel.com/docs/eloquent-factories) for the `Company` Model.